Vermont Research Guide

 F. Town Data

 The Town is the current name used.
 Names in bold have W.P.A.
 Inventories published for the town.
 Those in italics were earlier names no longer used or a town no longer existing.
-Cross references are in given.
+Cross references are given.
 Note that if a place is unincorporated, a grant, or gore, any records that might have been created here will be with the county clerk.
 It is managed by a supervisor appointed by the state.
 For more information about towns or place names, see [continued…]

 Excerpt from the table of town data which includes 10 cities, 237 towns, 40 incorporated villages (subset of a town), 3 townships (towns never organized), 2 unorganized towns (i.e., former organized towns), 3 gores, and 1 grant (essentially a gore).